 Don’t skimp on the blowouts or be afraid of the flat iron, Straight hair is one of the easiest textures to work with when working with a triangle face shape.
 A volumizing spray, like TRESemmé Volume Thickening Spray, ensures your style is on-point at all angles.

-Don’t mix bangs and choppy layers on a triangle face shape.
+Don’t mix bangs and layers on a triangle face shape.
 Your overall goal should be fullness at the top and softness at the bottom, without too much visual noise at the sides of the face.
 Get the perfect layered blowout by prepping strands with TRESemmé Thermal Creations Blow Dry Balm before styling.